Tadukoo/TadukooBukkitExperiments/README.md

 for Minecraft 1.6.1, and will include various commands, and economy, permissions, and much more.
 Its purpose is as a plugin for [Tadukooverse] (http://tadukooverse.wikia.com).

-Tadukoo Plugin is in very early stages of development, so there's not much in it yet.
+Tadukoo Plugin is in very early stages of development, so there's not much in it yet, and there are some features or commands that are just for testing at the moment.
 For the current version number, please check the plugin.yml file.

 Features
 ----------
-Just commands right now.
+* Mainly just commands right now.
+* Typing "heal" will heal you.
+* Typing "kill" will kill you.
+* Typing "sendme" will send the message "Send You" to you.
+* TNT and Bedrock disappear after being placed and you say "I just placed < TNT/BEDROCK >".

 Commands
 ----------